mertcan79/SSE-Tracking-App/README.md

 FastAPI based SSE tracker is a simple project that combines two frameworks , Flet and FastAPI.

-SSE are displayed, and can be filtered from the settings page.
+SSE are displayed on the SSE board, and can be filtered from the members page.

 ## Project Build
 * Fronted with Flet